WX-DongXing/unplugin-detect-update/README.md

 DetectUpdate({
   // the name of generated version record file
   fileName: 'version.json',
-  // the type of generated version,
+  // the type of generated version
   type: 'commit',
   worker: {
     // whether to generate worker file